Bellwether SCHOOL

 Many words could be used to describe Bellwether’s curriculum.
-It is emergent and follows a continuum; it is designed to be engaging and developmentally appropriate; it supports growth in all areas of a student’s development; it is experiential and emphasizes hands-on learning; it is integrated across subjects.
+It is emergent and play-based; it is designed to be engaging and developmentally appropriate; it supports growth in all areas of a student’s development; it is experiential and emphasizes hands-on learning; it is integrated across subjects.

 Holistic Education